-The Net Pension Liability was measured as of June 30, 2022.
-The plan's Fiduciary Net Position (plan assets) was valued as of the measurement date while the Total Pension Liability was determined based on rolling forward the actuarial valuation as of June 30, 2021.
+The Net Pension Liability was measured as of June 30, 2023.
+The plan's Fiduciary Net Position (plan assets) was valued as of the measurement date while the Total Pension Liability was determined based on rolling forward the actuarial valuation as of June 30, 2022.

-• was rolled forward to determine the June 30, 2022 the following actuarial methods and assumptions: Actuarial cost method Entry-Age Normal Discount rate 6.90% Inflation 2.30% Salary increases Varies by Entry Age and Service Mortality Rate Table Derived using CalPERS' membership data for all funds Retirement Age The lesser of contract COLA or 2.30% until Purchasing Power Protection Allowance floor on purchasing power applied, 2.30% thereafter
+The June 30, 2022 valuation was rolled forward to determine the June 30, 2023 total pension liability based on the following actuarial methods and assumptions:

-\ The mortality table used was developed based on CalPERS-specific data.
-The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
-Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
-For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.
+Discount rate 6.90% Inflation 2.50%

+Salary increases Varies by Entry Age and Service

+Mortality Rate Table\ Derived using CalPERS' membership data for all funds

+Retirement Age The lesser of contract COLA or 2.30% until

+Purchasing Power Protection Allowance floor on purchasing power applied, 2.30% thereafter